jupyter-book/blog/posts/2025-11-04-why-make-a-major-release.md

 This is a major release that introduces the [MyST Document Engine](https://mystmd.org) as the back-end infrastructure that powers Jupyter Book.
 The alpha and beta versions of this release have been in progress since November 2024, and it represents a huge amount of work from the team and community that we are incredibly excited about.

-It also means that many Jupyter Books out there are now broken!
+Unfortunately, it also means that many Jupyter Books out there are now broken.
 In particular, users who haven't pinned their Jupyter Book versions to the `1.x` series will likely have an unexpected surprise.

-Users can make sure their version of Jupyter Book is compatible with the 1.x series with using commands like:
+Users can make sure their version of Jupyter Book is compatible with the 1.x series by using commands like:

 ```shell
 $ pip install "jupyter-book<2"